hexwell/power-meter/README.md

 ### Explanation

 - An SCT-013-000V current transformer with integrated burden resistor is used, because I didn't have a precise enough one.
 The other model (SCT-013-000) tho had integrated TVS diodes for protection instead, that now I need to integrate externally.
 (See note)
-- The voltage divider DC-biases the current transformer/sensor in order to move the current waveform in the safe and measurable range of the Arduino ADC.
-The capacitor to ground is for stability of the voltage
+- The voltage divider DC-biases the current transformer/sensor in order to move the current waveform in the safe and measurable range of the Arduino ADC (as in the negative half cycle the voltage across the sensor is negative).
+The capacitor to ground is for stability of the bias voltage
-- A 10 μF capacitor is placed between the power rails of the Arduino for ADC stability
+- A 10 μF capacitor is placed between the power rails of the Arduino for ADC stability as it need a stable supply to make precise measurements
 - A shielded cable is used to carry the signal from the the sensor to the Arduino, although it probably is not needed as the frequency is only 50 Hz
 - A NRF24L01+PA+LNA module (with RFAXIS RFX2401C chip) is used for better range and for the SMA connector, allowing for an external (outside of project enclosure) and orientable antenna
 - A 3.3 V regulator module with some capacitors on board off of Amazon is used to supply the transceiver.
 It saves space and does the job fine